fairrandir/ymb/README.txt

 INSTALLATION AND CONFIGURATION
 ------------------------------
-1) Install the module as usual
+1) Install module as usual
-2) Enable the module
+2) Enable module
-3) Go to admin/structure/ymb and follow instructions
+3) Go to admin/structure/ymb to create and manage YMB-blocks